ankakusu/ankakusu.github.io/content/blog/post/20141211-ResetAnimatedInput.md

 ## What is the intended behaviour & solution?

-I do not want my input box to shrunk when I click on the reset button.
-It may shrunk only when I click some place other than the input box container.
-To solve this problem, somehow, the clicked item should be detected.
-The relatedTarget field of the JQuery event, indicates us the DOM element that throws the focusout event.
-To detect the source of the event, I can check the class names of it.
+Obviously, it should not shrunk when reset button or click and be free to shrunk when somewhere outside of the searchbox is clicked.

-If you get the focus of the remove button, it is inevitable to control the focus out event of this button as well, as shown below.
+To solve this problem, I think of detecting the item that is clicked.
+The `relatedTarget` of JQuery event comes in handy here.
+So, on click, if the classes of the element not matching with the sub elements of search box container, shrunk it.
+If not, keep it as is.
+Here is code:

     #!javascript
     // Focus out event of search input box